Chartered Professional Accountants of Ontario

 Academic Qualification Requirements

-Chartered accountancy is a dynamic profession.
-Its education requirements are geared to meet the increasing demand for the many services that CAs provide now and in the future.
+Accountancy is a dynamic profession.
+Its education requirements are geared to meet the increasing demand for the many services that CPAs provide now and will be providing in the future.

 The specific areas of coverage are:

 Sat, September 20, 2014 - 2:26:32 EDT

 © 2014 Chartered Professional Accountants of Ontario